belladoreai/llama-tokenizer-js/README.md

 # 🦙 llama-tokenizer-js 🦙

+JavaScript tokenizer for LLaMA 1 and LLaMA 2 (I made a separate repo for LLaMA 3 [here](https://github.com/belladoreai/llama3-tokenizer-js))

-JavaScript tokenizer for LLaMA which works client-side in the browser (and also in Node).
+The tokenizer works client-side in the browser (and also in Node) (and now with TypeScript support)

 Intended use case is calculating token count accurately on the client-side.

 <a href="https://belladoreai.github.io/llama-tokenizer-js/example-demo/build/">Click here for demo</a>

-Developed by [belladore.ai](https://belladore.ai) with contributions from [xenova](https://github.com/xenova), [blaze2004](https://github.com/blaze2004), [imoneoi](https://github.com/imoneoi) and [ConProgramming](https://github.com/ConProgramming).

 ## Features

 - Easy to use: 0 dependencies, code and data baked into a [single file](llama-tokenizer.js).
 - Compatible with most LLaMA models (see [Compatibility](#compatibility))
-- Optimized running time: tokenize a sentence in roughly 1ms, or 2000 tokens in roughly 20ms.
+- Optimized running time (highly efficient BPE implementation)
-- Optimized bundle size: 670KiB before minification and gzipping (the heaviest part of the tokenizer, merge data, has been compressed into a simple and efficient binary format, and then base64-encoded to bake it into the .js file)
+- Optimized bundle size: 670KiB before minification and gzipping (the data has been compressed into a simple and efficient binary format, and then base64-encoded to bake it into the .js file)

 ## Import